 Reenforcing learning through the optional add-on of Felt Fun And Games Montessori 3 part cards really helps reinforce what the kids are learning.
 Because the cards feature real-life photos of what the planets look like through a telescope, children are drawn to them!

 And for the perfect finishing touch, you’ll even find hand painted orbits to give a 3D feeling.
 Seriously, awesome!

 I actually do plan on hanging our Felt Fun And Games Sets on our wall but we are in the midst of some remodeling and painting so I plan to do that once we’re finished.

 I have never seen such care and love put into such great products before.
 Both of the sets we received are absolutely amazing.
 There are so many different ways that the kids have been utilizing the pieces.
 The amount of learning and education that can be found in a Felt Fun And Games product is well worth the investment!
 And you can feel great about supporting a small business when you purchase from Felt Fun And Games.
 As a mother to two, the owner behind these great products found Montessori learning products to be a big inspiration for her as they both challenge and entertain.
 So she uses her talents and passion to create a variety of amazing Montessori Learning Games and Sets for others.
 Check out some of her great options:

 Learn More & Buy It: Head over to Felt Fun And Games Etsy Page to see for yourself the great selection of Montessori Homeschool and Montessori Philosophy learning material that they offer.
+AND, they just designed a brand new website too!
 NOTE: She can ship almost anywhere in the world!